Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

-which is a $c_s$-dimensional feature vector.
+\textbf{Predicting Coefficients.} The fused representation $S$ is passed through a shallow convolutional neural network (CNN) $f_s$ followed by a global average pooling (GAP) layer to yield $\bar{S} = \text{GAP}(f_s(S))$, which is a $c_s$-dimensional feature vector.
 The GAP layer aggregates spatial information from the entire scene, ensuring that $\bar{S}$ captures global context.
 This final scene representation $\bar{S}$ is then fed into an MLP $\psi_s$, which predicts the $N+1$ polynomial coefficients as a vector $\hat{c}$:

 These coefficients allow the model to adaptively refine the initial depth predictions from the MDE model, with each coefficient adjusting depth at different scales and granularities.
-Lower-order terms capture broad scene structure, while higher-order terms enable fine-grained and inter-region corrections, resulting in a high-fidelity metric-scale depth map.
+Lower-order terms capture broad scene structure, while higher-order terms enable fine-grained and cross-region corrections, resulting in a high-fidelity metric-scale depth map.